Viral interference: Respiratory viruses

 Interference has been observed to occur among endemic respiratory viruses.
 For example, human rhinovirus (HRV) infection has been shown to reduce the likelihood of codetection of other respiratory viruses, suggesting that it may confer a protective effect against other viruses such as influenza.
 The mechanism at play here has been suggested to be the expression of interferon-stimulated genes in the "target tissue" of HRV infection — the epithelium of the airway, where there has been observed to be an "unexpected high prevalence" of the virus, even among asymptomatic individuals.
 This process thus stimulates an antiviral state, shielding nearby cells from further infection.
 This potential interplay between viruses such as HRV and influenza may be one factor contributing to the timing and severity of their separate though overlapping "seasons".

 Interference has been reported between respiratory viruses in non-human animals as well, such as between avian influenza viruses and Newcastle disease virus in chicken, turkeys, and ducks.

 Live-attenuated vaccines

 The first smallpox vaccine, developed by Edward Jenner, used cowpox to prevent smallpox infection.
-Indeed, the term "vaccinate" comes from the Latin phrase variolae vaccinae, Jenner's name for cowpox.
+Indeed, the term "vaccine" comes from the Latin phrase variolae vaccinae, Jenner's name for cowpox.

 Live enterovirus vaccines have been found to disrupt the spread of various unrelated respiratory viruses, such as influenza, HRV, and respiratory syncytial virus (RSV), in addition to poliovirus (itself an enterovirus), a phenomenon attributed to viral interference.
 Similarly, during mass immunization campaigns against polio, vaccination seemed to confer some protection against unrelated enteroviruses as well.
 At the same time, enteroviruses were also found to interfere with the vaccines themselves, leading to instances of vaccine failure.